-🌼 Deadline is now over for the next academic year.
+🌼 The registration procedure is now open for the next academic year.

 Application deadline for non-Europeans.

 March 1st 2024

 You can apply to the program via the online form.

 Once filled-in and with all the required documents uploaded, you will receive an automatic confirmation by e-mail, which is a summary of your application.

 For those who are unable to apply via the online form, please contact us at: email@example.com

 Students must send with the application the following documents, in English: